citrusframework/citrus/README.txt

   * Use the ANT tutorial in our tutorials section to find out how to run tests using ANT.

-  * Read the Maven tutorial to find out how to integrate the Citrus tests into the Maven build lifecycle
+  * Read the Maven2 tutorial to find out how to integrate the Citrus tests into the Maven2 build lifecycle

+RESOURCES

+  * Citrus's source repository is hosted on github.com.
+You can clone the repository with git://github.com/christophd/citrus.git as URL

+  * Find our blog and more interesting articles around Citrus on http://labs.consol.de and checkout the various post categories for selecting a specific topic.

+  * http://www.citrusframework.org offers tutorials and more information about Citrus framework.

 SAMPLES

-  To build and run the sample applications go to the 'samples' directory and run 'build.xml' script with ANT.
+  Our sample section is still growing.
+Nevertheless you can find a sample project called 'FlightBookingService' in our distribution.
+To build and run the sample applications go to the 'samples' directory and run 'build.xml' script with ANT (ant -p).

 LICENSING